intuition-dev/INTUITION2/_doc/docs/cloud_mount.md

 ##### Cloud Mount

-1. Map to the production server from CodeAnywhere, to make sure your AWS access key and secret are working. (the keys are under 'Security Credentials' AWS menu)
+1. To make sure your AWS access key and secret are working, connect to the production server from CodeAnywhere.
+You can generate a key under AWS menu 'Security Credentials'

-2. Now to setup the build server, setup goofYs to map to your 'S3':
+2. To configure a mount to S3 on the build server, setup goofYs as follows:

 		cd ~
 		sudo wget http://bit.ly/goofys-latest